elisabeth1797/SolarPanelProject/README.md

 # Solar-Tracking and Self-Cleaning Solar Panel Project
-The team project aims to be a self-sustainable system that consists of dual axis motion for solar tracking, a self-cleaning mechanism, and an app for data.The objective is to determine whether the addition of the self-cleaning mechanism and solar tracking improves the amount of energy acquired.
+The team project aims to be a self-sustainable system that consists of dual-axis motion for solar tracking, a self-cleaning mechanism, and an app for data.The objective is to determine whether the addition of the self-cleaning mechanism and solar tracking improves the amount of energy acquired.
 Two linear actuators are